aaronxie0000/Binge-Watch-List/README.md

 Upcoming
 - [X] Able to search movie and enter into database along with a comment
-- [ ] database add a status of watched or not, so when retrieve can show the same watched or not
+- [X] database add a status of watched or not, so when retrieve can show the same watched or not
-- [ ] able to select movie from search, if multiple add multiple to database
+- [X] able to select movie from search, if multiple add multiple to database
+- [ ] retrive shows from database, no user id yet

 Approach
 Will be able to search movie by entering title, can click on the movie want which will clear rest of list on backend